Covid-19: One new case reported

 The Public Health Unit will be interviewing the man to find out more details.

-The last significant cluster – that associated with St Margaret’s Hospital and Rest Home in Te Atatū, Auckland, has now closed.
+Meanwhile, the final cluster - believed to be the deadly outbreak at St Margaret's Hospital and Rest Home in Te Atatū, Auckland - is due to be closed today.

-A cluster is considered closed when there have been no new cases for two incubation periods from the date when all cases complete isolation.
+The Ministry of Health says a cluster is considered closed when there have been no new cases for two incubation periods (ie, 28 days) from the date when all cases complete isolation.

 The origin of the outbreak that claimed the lives of elderly patients at the hospital was never found.